Enigma406/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that displays current directory contents, including hidden files (starting with .).
+Display current directory contents in Long format with user and group IDs displayed numerically and hidden files (starting with .)